Miramar, Florida: Economy

 Spirit Airlines moved to Miramar from Eastpointe, Michigan, in November 1999.
-JL Audio and Arise Virtual Solutions are also headquartered in Miramar.

 The Leadership in Energy & Environment Design in Miramar houses the Federal Bureau of Investigation (FBI) Miami field office and a General Services Administration (GSA) office; named after two FBI agents who died in the 1986 FBI Miami Shootout, it is a 330000 sqft Leadership in Energy & Environment Design (LEED) facility located on a 20 acre site.
 The FBI field office, previously in North Miami Beach, moved to Miramar on December 8, 2014.
 The building was dedicated on April 10, 2015.

-Top employers

-According to Miramar's 2016 Comprehensive Annual Financial Report, the top employers in the city were: